ANRGUSC/DNAD/README.md

 # Network_Anomaly_Detection_CIRCE
-Network Anomaly Detection application customized for CIRCE framework
+Network Anomaly Detection application customized for CIRCE framework.
+CIRCE accepts pipelined computations described in a form of a Directed Acyclic Graph (DAG).
+It requires that each task in a graph is written as a Python function in a separate file.

 # Network Anomaly Detection: Task Graph
 The application task graph is inspired from Hashdoop [1, 2], where a MapReduce framework is used for anomaly detection.
 We have modified the codes from [2] to suit our purpose.